nrvpatel03/Giftastic-webpage/README.md

 # Giftastic-webpage
-A web page using the GIPHY API to generate button categories which then generate gifs using the GIPHY API
+A web page using the GIPHY API to generate button categories which then generate gifs

 Instructions:
 Type in a feeling or mood to create a feeling category button.
 Click on the button to generate 10 gifs.
 Click on the button again to generate 10 more gifs.
 Click on the gif image to play and pause the gif.